 Balloonists Are Obsessed With Safety

 One thing that balloonists do better than most aviation communities is learning from each other.
 All balloon pilots join local and national safety seminars (both in-person and online).
 Our chief pilot, Eliav at Seattle Ballooning, helps run a worldwide safety and training webinar.
+The Balloon Federation Of America also sponsors safety seminars to help prevent accidents.

 In conclusion, hot air ballooning is safe and not scary.
 The only thing that can make it dangerous are people who don’t take safety seriously.
 We look forward to continuing to have you as a guest on our balloon trips.